-There’s no denying the power of teamwork in today’s organizations.
+There’s no denying the power of teamwork in today’s organisations.
 That’s why teams are the default working unit in most successful companies.
 Working together, people cooperate and collaborate to accomplish clear goals that benefit their companies, their customers and themselves.

 Cloud strategies will succeed with the right team.
 Instead of building a team that’s “best for the cloud,” build a team that is best for your company’s culture — including the way people work, your customers’ needs, and the way your products and services are brought to market.
 This means creating a team with skills that may not be obvious.

 One source of inspiration for an IT leader looking to build an effective cloud team can be found in video gaming.
 Take the game Fortnite, for example .
 The central principles of Fortnite — collaboration, individuality and speed — are exactly what your need to embed in the structure of your cloud team.